 Alt text is written within the source code of your website (HTML) and allows Google's algorithms to read your images and understand their content.
 Your images may not even show up in relevant searches for your target keywords without alt text.

-In terms of accessibility, alt text provides descriptions for visual content on Wix websites, such as images or videos, to allow partially sighted and blind visitors to access your content on their devices.
+In terms of accessibility, alt text provides descriptions for visual content on Wix websites, such as images or videos, to allow partially sighted and blind visitors to access your website content on their devices.

 Alt text also acts as 'backup information' that can be displayed on your website should visitors be unable to view any visual content.
-On the technical side of Wix SEO, the rankings of your site can be greatly affected by poor site speed, improper coding or any web page errors.
+On the technical side of Wix SEO, the rankings of your site can be greatly affected by poor website speed, improper coding or any web page errors.
 These technical aspects are frequently crawled by Google's algorithms and will have a large impact on how high your site ranks in searches.
 Having alt text for your images and videos should they fail to load will assist in keeping your rankings high, as Google is able to guarantee that your content can be accessed in some manner by visitors.

 How to add alt text to your images on Wix